noaa-cdo-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches historical observation records from NOAA CDO datasets, specifying the action and resource.
-It distinguishes from sibling tools like noaa_find_stations and noaa_list_datasets by focusing on data retrieval, not discovery.
+The description clearly specifies the verb 'Fetch', the resource 'historical observation records from a NOAA CDO dataset', and includes key constraints (date range, datasetId).
+It distinguishes from sibling tools like noaa_find_stations and noaa_list_datasets by focusing on data retrieval from a given dataset.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.